IhorZahar/gl_chef1/lab2/LAB2.md

 # Tasks:
-- Create working directory.
+- generate cookbook with `chef generate cookbook <name>` command
+- Add content to recipes/default.rb
-- Create Vagrantfile in directory.
+- Add Vagrantfile
-- Up vagrant machine.
-- SSH to and check machine OS.
+- Up/Provision your machine
-- Destroy machine.

 # Checklist:
-- you're able to ssh to your new machine.
+- Log-in to your machine
-- you can `uname -a` inside.
+- Check content of created file with `cat`